ErikKalkoken/evebuddy/README.md

 ## Updating

 The app will inform you when there is a new version available for download.
-To update your app just download and unzip the newest version for your platform from the [releases page](https://github.com/ErikKalkoken/evebuddy/releases).
-Then overwrite the old executable file with the new one.
+To update your app just download and install the newest version for your platform from the [releases page](https://github.com/ErikKalkoken/evebuddy/releases).

 ## Uninstalling

 If you no longer want to use the app you can uninstall it.

+### Desktop

+The desktop versions has an special app for removing our data:

 First start the delete app for removing your user data: